Chief of Staff of the Pakistan Army

+The Chief of Staff would also perform the duties and roles of the C-in-C at certain times.
+Essentially becoming the Acting or De facto C-in-C. This was executed most notably by Douglas Gracey during the First Kashmir War and Abdul Hamid Khan during the Bangladesh Liberation War.

 History

 The position of Chief of Staff was established in 1947, after the Independence of Pakistan, to manage the administrative and operational duties of the newly formed Pakistan Army.

 The role of the COS was to serve as the principal staff officer to the Commander-in-Chief (C-in-C), ensuring the smooth functioning of military operations, planning, logistics, and strategic decision-making.

 During the early years of Pakistan, the army's leadership was shaped by British-trained officers.
 The first few individuals to serve as Chief of Staff were instrumental in establishing the army's organizational structure, as well as coordinating operations during significant events such as the Indo-Pakistani war of 1947–1948 and later conflicts.

 The position of Chief of Staff was abolished in 1971 after the Indo-Pakistani war of 1971, and its responsibilities were redistributed among senior officers within General Headquarters (GHQ).

 The structural reorganization aimed to streamline the command hierarchy, with the Chief of Army Staff (COAS) emerging as the sole head of the army in 1972 replacing the Commander-in-Chief (C-in-C).